 I married Lea in 1946.
+There were no relatives of ours left in Subcarpathia by that time.
 My wife's cousin, a tailor, who lived in Uzhgorod in a cottage, made a real Jewish wedding for us.
 There was a chuppah in the yard of his house, and a rabbi from the only synagogue in Uzhgorod conducted the wedding ceremony.
 After the wedding we settled down with my wife's cousin.
 She studied at school and I worked in the furniture shop that belonged to the state already.
 We obtained Soviet passports.
 My wife was written down as Helena.
 Was told in the passport office that the Russian equivalent of Laszlo was Vasiliy and issued my passport with the name of Vasiliy Ringel.